Adding mealtime insulin?

 While using Admelog, do not drive or operate heavy machinery until you know how Admelog affects you.
 Do not drink alcohol or use medicines that contain alcohol.

-Low blood sugar (hypoglycemia).
+Admelog may cause serious side effects that can lead to death, including: Low blood sugar (hypoglycemia).
 Signs and symptoms of low blood sugar may include dizziness or light-headedness, sweating, confusion, headache, blurred vision, slurred speech, shakiness, fast heartbeat, anxiety, irritability or mood changes, hunger.

 Serious allergic reactions.
 Get medical help right away if you have: a rash over your whole body, trouble breathing, fast heartbeat, feeling faint, or sweating.